Top Rated Heating Repair Service

 Call = (314) 324-0085

-For 25+ years… Ricotta Heating & Air has been helping the good people of St Louis and surrounding areas stay warm in the winter and cool in the summers.
+For 25+ years… Ricotta Heating & Air has been helping the good people of Missouri and surrounding areas stay warm in the winter and cool in the summers.
 We have the technicians, expertise and fair pricing to get the job done right… the first time!

 Need Your Heater or Furnace Repaired or Serviced?

 At Ricotta Heating and Air we specialize in commercial and home heating repair, service and maintenance.
 We can also service and repair your Air Conditioner, cooling system or commercial HVAC system.
-Proudly serving the St. Louis area for 25+ years, we take pride in providing great customer service, on time and within budget repairs, and top notch heating & air equipment that best suits your needs.
+Proudly serving Missouri area for 25+ years, we take pride in providing great customer service, on time and within budget repairs, and top notch heating & air equipment that best suits your needs.

 We can replace your old heating equipment or maintain the heater with our excellent maintenance.
 Ricotta technicians are continually trained to repair all types of heating equipment including furnaces, ductless heaters, boilers, heat pumps, and air handlers.